JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

         9: "https://i.postimg.cc/dtcVjFB0/MapPos9.jpg"
     };

-    // Define object for possible actions (movement and attack) depending on initial position and update it in text
+    // define object for possible actions (movement and attack) depending on initial position and update it in text
     // 1: [2, 3] means that when at position 1, they can move or attack to position 2 or 3
     var possibleActionPositions = {
         1: [2, 3],